 Bourget College Grade 12 Program The Grade 12 program provides Bourget College students a unique opportunity to obtain an Ontario Secondary School Diploma.
-Our school partners, Northern Pre-University and the Ontario Virtual School (accredited by the Ontario Ministry of Education), enable us to offer pre-university courses which allow students a direct path to university.
+Our school partner, Ontario Virtual School (accredited by the Ontario Ministry of Education), enables us to offer pre-university courses, which allow students a direct path to university.
 Students can elect to follow one of three profiles; Science, Business or Social Science.
 Our qualified English, Mathematics and Science teachers provide in-class instruction in those three subject areas.
-Students will also select elective classes (depending on their profile and pre-requisites) which will be completed online via Northern Pre-University.
+Students will also select elective classes (depending on their profile and pre-requisites) which will be completed online via the Ontario Virtual School (OVS).
 The Bourget College staff provide pacing guides and academic support to all Grade 12 students throughout the year.
 In addition to regular classes, students are expected to complete a minimum of 10 hours of community service throughout the year, as well as participate in a health and wellness program.
 The students also have the opportunity to prepare for the SATs.
 American universities base admissions on SAT scores as well as GPA scores.
 Staying true with the Bourget College mission and goals, the Grade 12 program aims to nurture personal responsibility, development and commitment.
 Grade 12 entry requirements:

-• Students must successfully complete their Grade 11 courses.
+All students must successfully complete their Grade 9, 10 and 11 courses.
 Science Profile:

-Prerequisites - Grade 11 Science (Physics and Chemistry), Grade 11 Mathematics SN or Functions
+Prerequisites - Grade 11 Science (Physics and Chemistry), Grade 11 Mathematics SN or Functions Business Profile:

-Business Profile:

-Prerequisites - Grade 11 Mathematics SN or Functions

-Social Studies Profile:
+Prerequisites - Grade 11 Mathematics SN or Functions Social Studies Profile:

-Prerequisites - None